knpuniversity/rest/knpu/project-routing.rst

     ));

 This is a plain PHP file that creates a `Guzzle`_ Client object.
-Guzzle is a crazy-good library that lets you make HTTP curl requests and receive responses.
+Guzzle is a simple library for making HTTP requests and receving responses.
-If you're talking to an API in PHP, this is what you use.

 Let's make a POST request to ``/api/programmers`` and print out the response::